EgresaMeto/imgur-fullstack/README.md

 Production Build
 To create a production-ready build of the client-side React app, run the following command from the client directory: npm run build

+## Setting up server
+cd server
+create file nodemon.json and the following line {"env":{"client_id": "<Client_ID>"}}
+Where <Client_ID> is the one you got from registering your app with Imgur above npm install npm start

+## Setting up app
+cd app
+npm install
+npm start

 ## Technologies Used
 ## Frontend: